-As of the date hereof, the Company owns approximately 19.2 million shares in Tlou, representing an ownership interest of approximately 30%.
-The Company also holds options to purchase an aggregate of 4,945,055 Tlou Shares at an exercise price of AUD\$1.25 each, exercisable until June 20, 2013.
-The Company acquired its securities in Tlou pursuant to the Tlou Transaction.
+As of the date hereof, the Company owns 21,857,142 shares in Tlou, representing an ownership interest of approximately 31%.
+The Company also holds options to purchase an aggregate of 4,945,055 Tlou Shares at an exercise price of AUD\$1.25 each, exercisable until

+June 20, 2013.
+The Company acquired its securities in Tlou pursuant to the Tlou Transaction and the Tlou Rights Offering.